siljabl/FoodWebs/README.md

 ***random_matrix.cpp***: computing eigenvalues of random matrices.

-Most parameters are defined in *distributions.h* .
+Most parameters are defined in *parameters.h* .
 Upper limit on species richness is set in *species.h* and total number of invasion attempts is set in *main.cpp / main_typeII.cpp*.

+---

+This project uses [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page 'Eigen') for matrix operations.